 - Dayton & Lake Campus: Register to complete the test

-- A non-refundable $25 math placement test fee will appear on an upcoming tuition statement or separate bill after initial ALEKS score posts to Wings Express Test Score screen.
-Students may retest three times within their six months of ALEKS Prep and Learning access at no added charge (if the test is at Wright State).
+- Students may retest three times within their six months of ALEKS Prep and Learning access.
 To retest, update online registration, and finish ≥3 hours of P&L before each allowable retest.
 (There is a 48-hour wait period between tests.)

 Students with non-expired ACT math scores ≥ 22 or SAT math section scores ≥ 550 cannot be placed in developmental math due to state remediation-free standards.